fabiommendes/sidekick/docs/introduction.rst

         return x + y

 Ok, it is good that we can automatically curry functions.
-But why would anyone want to do that in any real world programming?
+But why would anyone want to do that in any real world programming problem?

 Remember when we said that the increment function (``lambda x: x + 1``) was just a special case of addition when one of the arguments is was fixed to 1?
 This kind of